zonemaster/zonemaster/docs/internal-documentation/maintenance/Instructions-for-translators.md

   ../util/check-msg-args xx.po
   ```

-* When the update of all *msgstr* is complete run the update command again to
+* When the update of all *msgstr* is complete run the `tidy-po` command to
   create a consistent formatation of the PO file.
-Do this again if you do further
+Do this again if you do
-  updates.
+  further updates.

   ```
-  ./update-po xx.po
+  make POFILES=xx.po tidy-po
   ```

 * You can check all updates that have been done to the xx.po file.
 That includes